dakshshah96/currency-app/README.md

 ## Live Demo

-You can check out the live demo of this project at GitHub Pages (_Link will be added once the project is published_).
+You can check out the live demo of this project at [GitHub Pages](https://dakshshah96.github.io/currency-app/).

 ## User stories